Why you need to localize Even if your audience only speaks English

 It’s fascinating really.
 We are all speaking the same language, and yet, we speak so differently.
 We have different accents, different terms for basically the same topic, and a whole slew of different expressions.
 In New York, you might hear an individual say, “I’m putting on my sneakers” while just to the south in Pennsylvania, you might hear, “I’m putting on my tennis shoes.”
 Northern states like to drink “pop” while southern states prefer “soda.”
 Listing the linguistic differences in the United States alone is practically endless, and with nearly 330 million people worldwide who speak English as their first language, we can only imagine the linguistic variances that exist.
 So, what about other languages?
 The same must be true for them as well, right?
 Let’s take a look at the world’s top ten languages and the number of people who claim them as their mother tongue:

 Some scholars argue that within the Mandarin language, there are four distinctions – Imperial, Idealized, Geographical, and Local – and each have their own unique linguistic differences.
-Latin American Spanish, Mexican Spanish, and the Spanish spoken in Spain all have subtle and not-so-subtle linguistic variance, and this pattern is likely true of the vast majority of languages spoken around the world.
+Latin American Spanish, Mexican Spanish, and the Spanish spoken in Spain all have subtle and not-so-subtle linguistic variances, and this pattern is likely true of the vast majority of languages spoken around the world.

 Companies who deal exclusively in the English language should invest in localization, and here are just a few reasons why –